huisedenanhai/Torch-Baker/README.md

 `load` will be called when Baker prepare the recipe if `recipe.need_resume` is set to `True`

+By default, all registered modules will be saved to the checkpoint file.
+Use `torchbaker.no_save(modules)` to mark a module as not being saved automatically.

 Some properties are offered to configure the save and load behaviour.

 | property of Recipe   | description                                                                                                                            | default value     |